-Candidates for the 2016 oral examination must be in an unsupervised clinical practice of Obstetrics and Gynecology from July 1, 2015 through June 30, 2016.
-During that year of practice, no more than 8 weeks of leave is allowed for any reason (this includes medical leave, maternity leave, vacation, not starting practice by July 1, etc.).
+Candidates for the 2017 Certifying Examination must be in an unsupervised clinical practice of Obstetrics and Gynecology from July 1, 2016 through June 30, 2017.
+During that year of practice, no more than 8 weeks of leave is allowed for any reason (this includes medical leave, maternity leave, vacation, not starting practice by July 1, etc. Educational conferences do not count toward the 8 weeks of leave.).

-An exemption to the 8 week of leave condition may be made if there is a medical, maternity or emergency reason for the extended leave.
-In such a case, the physician must be in practice between July 1, 2015 and July 31, 2016, with no more than 12 weeks of leave for any and all reasons.
+An exemption to the 8 weeks of leave condition may be made if there is a medical, maternity or emergency reason for the extended leave.
+In such a case, the physician must be in practice between July 1, 2016, and July 31, 2017, with no more than 12 weeks of leave for any and all reasons.
 All such requests for an exemption must be submitted in writing to the ABOG office for approval.
-In addition, the submitted case list must include all cases between July 1, 2015 and July 31, 2016.
+In addition, the submitted case lists must include all cases between July 1, 2016 and July 31, 2017.

 Example a: A physician does not enter practice until August 1 (4 weeks of leave) and is then involved in an MVA and is out of practice for 7 weeks.
-That physician is eligible to request an exemption, but must be in practice from August 1, 2015 through July 31, 2016 except for the 7 weeks of medical leave due to the MVA.
-The candidate's case list must be collected between August 1, 2015 and July 31, 2016.
+That physician is eligible to request an exemption, but must be in practice from August 1, 2016 through July 31, 2017 except for the 7 weeks of medical leave due to the MVA.
+The candidate's case list must be collected between August 1, 2016 and July 31, 2017.

 Example b: A physician enters practice on July 1 and takes 12 weeks of maternity leave.
-That physician may request an exemption, but must be in practice from July 1, 2015 through July 31, 2016 except for the 12 weeks of maternity leave.
-The candidate's case list must be collected between July 1, 2015 and July 31, 2016.
+That physician may request an exemption, but must be in practice from July 1, 2016 through July 31, 2017 except for the 12 weeks of maternity leave.
+The candidate's case list must be collected between July 1, 2016, and July 31, 2017.